johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/ContentEditorUserGuide/ToolsMenu/Aliases/README.md

 in order to reach the page, so that you are able to edit it.

 01. Remove the redirect alias.
-01. Refresh your edit environment.
+01. Restart your edit environment.
+    - **Note:** You may need to contact a developer to perform this action for you.
 01. Go to the desired page, and make your edits.
 01. Re-add the redirect alias.